mehulagg/gitlab/doc/ci/large_repositories/index.md

 > Introduced in GitLab Runner 8.9.

-By default, GitLab is configured to always prefer the [`fetch` strategy](../yaml/README.md#git-strategy), because it reduces the amount of data to transfer and does not really impact the operations that you might do on a repository from CI.
+By default, GitLab is configured to use the [`fetch` strategy](../yaml/README.md#git-strategy), which is particularly recommended for large repositories.
+This strategy reduces the amount of data to transfer and does not really impact the operations that you might do on a repository from CI.

 See [the `GIT_STRATEGY` variable documentation](../yaml/README.md#git-strategy)
-for other options and more details.
+for more details.

 ## Git clone path